 - 4. Clean the platen with the alcohol moistened swab.
 Clean from the center out.
 Repeat this process until the all of the roller surface has been cleaned.
 If there has been heavy adhesive build-up or label jam, repeat with a new swab to remove residual contaminates.
 Adhesives and oils, for example, may be thinned by the initial cleaning but not completely removed. - 5.
 Install the platen in the printer.
-Discard the cleaning swabs after use do not reuse. - 6.
-Make sure the bearings and drive gear are on the shaft of the platen.
+Discard the cleaning swabs after use do not reuse.

+6. Make sure the bearings are on the shaft of the platen.

-- 7. Align the platen with the gear to the left and lower it into the printer's bottom frame. - 8.
-Rotate the platen bearing latch release tabs down on the right and left sides towards the rear of the printer and snap them into place.
+7. Align the platen with the gear to the left and lower it into the printer's bottom frame.

+8. Rotate the tabs back and snap them into place.